 4 people shot and killed on Chicago-area Blue Line train, suspect in custody

-CHICAGO (CBS) — Four people were killed in a mass shooting on a CTA Blue Line train in Forest Park on Monday morning.
+CHICAGO (CBS) — Four people were killed in a mass shooting on a CTA Blue Line train in west suburban Forest Park on Monday morning.

-Forest Park Police Deputy Chief Christopher Chin said all four victims were passengers on a Blue Line train as it was headed into the Forest Park terminal when they were shot shortly before 5:30 a.m.
+All four victims were passengers on a Blue Line train as it was headed into the Forest Park terminal when they were shot shortly before 5:30 a.m., said Forest Park Police Deputy Chief Christopher Chin.

 Police said three victims were found dead at the scene.
-A fourth victim was taken to a local hospital and pronounced dead.
-Chin said the victims' ages and genders were not yet available as of 11:15 a.m.
+A fourth victim was taken to a local hospital, where they died.
+Officials had not identified the victims as of late Monday afternoon.

 Chin said the shooting appeared to be an isolated incident, and there was no threat to the community.
 Investigators believe there was only one shooter.

-Police said it did not appear the shooter knew any of the victims, who all appeared to be homeless people riding the train.
-Police also said it did not appear that the shooting involved a robbery, and that the attack was completely random.
+Police said it did not appear the shooter knew any of the victims, who all appeared to be homeless people who were sleeping while riding the train.
+Police also said it did not appear that the shooter tried to rob the victims and that the attack was completely random.

 "This obviously is shocking.
 You know, it is uncommon here to have a mass shooting like this, especially this close to home that we're actually investigating on a holiday.
 So, for people to feel unsafe, it's justified," Chin said.
 "It's a horrible situation.
 It's definitely something that you don't want to wake up to.
 It's a Monday morning on a holiday.
 Everyone's supposed to be enjoying their time off, time with their families.
 It's Labor Day, so to actually have to be here to address a situation like this, it's horrible."